emilyvanakker/portfolio/Space Odyssey/readme.md

 ## About

 Space Odyssey is a virtual reality game set in space.
 The beginning scene places you at the far end of the space station when you suddenly hear a woman’s voice warning you about an airborne contaminant in Bay 4.
-Lockdown protocol has commenced, and you now only have ten minutes to complete the puzzles and evacuate the Arc.
+Lockdown protocol has commenced, and you now only have 20 minutes to complete the puzzles and evacuate the Arc.

-The player must sort a sliding tile puzzle, find the code on the lightboard, and match the planets to their correct place in the universe if they hope to escape.
-Each puzzle offers the player a piece of equipment they need to survive outside the Arc.
+The player must sort a sliding tile puzzle, find the code on the lightboard, and match the planets to their correct place in the solar system if they hope to escape.
+When a puzzle gets solved, the player is equipped with a new piece of gear needed to survive outside the Arc.

 We developed this project using Agile project management techniques like estimating tasks, sprint planning, and scrum meetings.
 As a group, we worked well together and, as such, kept clear communication and effectively hit our targets.